Spoorthi-920/Netflix_SQL_Project/README.md

 ✅ **Data Cleaning & Transformation**: Handled missing values (e.g., missing directors), extracted numeric values from text fields (e.g., duration), and converted data types for accurate analysis.

-✅ **Filtering & Aggregation Techniques**: Used WHERE CLAUSE, LIKE, ILIKE, and STRING_TO_ARRAY() to filter content by keywords, genres, and actors while ensuring accurate counts, average.
+✅ **Filtering & Aggregation Techniques**: Used WHERE CLAUSE, LIKE, ILIKE, and STRING_TO_ARRAY() to filter content by keywords, genres, and actors while ensuring accurate counts, averages.

 ✅ **Business-Oriented Insights**: Extracted meaningful insights such as top countries producing content, actor appearances, and genre distribution to understand Netflix’s content trends.